kaviproject/front-end-exercise-updated/README.md

 ### Implemented  nice to have Features

-- you can maintain the state of checked items when we reload the page
+- Implemented session storage to store state of checked items when we reload the page.
-- you can develop this component in a way that it (or pieces of it) could be reused elsewhere in our project
+- Implemented react components in a way that it (or pieces of it) could be reused elsewhere in our project.